by Dundonald Lib Dems on 12 October, 2017

 The Lib Dem Focus team working for a fresh start in Wimbledon, Wimbledon Chase and Raynes Park are:

 Simon McGrath has lived in Wimbledon for the last 24 years.
-He move here when he married Sarah, a local GP, and together they brought up their son George in the area.
+He moved here when he married Sarah, a local GP, and together they brought up their son George in the area.
 Like many people in Wimbledon and Raynes Park, Simon worked in the City for much of his career, specialising in Human Resources.
 Until recently Simon worked for a French bank – giving him a good understanding of some of the problems that Brexit will bring to our economy.
 Simon is a board member of one of London’s leading charities dealing with homelessness, and has been a local school governor.